SAM-ITH/FitnessTracker/README.md

 <!-- GETTING STARTED -->
 ## Functional Requirments

-• User registration: Provide a mechanism for users to create an account to access the fitness tracking app.
+- User registration: Provide a mechanism for users to create an account to access the fitness tracking app.
-• User profile: Allow users to input and update their information.
+- User profile: Allow users to input and update their information.
-• Recording workouts – enable users to add details of their workouts.
+- Recording workouts – enable users to add details of their workouts.
-• Recording cheat meals – allow users to log information about cheat meals.
+- Recording cheat meals – allow users to log information about cheat meals.
-• Daily tracking
+- Daily tracking
-• One off and recurring entries – allow users to input one-time or recurring workouts and cheat melas.
+- One off and recurring entries – allow users to input one-time or recurring workouts and cheat melas.
-• Report generation – generate reports summarising the recorded workouts and cheat meals.
+- Report generation – generate reports summarising the recorded workouts and cheat meals.
-• Fitness prediction – predict the users future fitness status according to their workouts.
+- Fitness prediction – predict the users future fitness status according to their workouts.
-• Weekly view – display all the work outs and cheat meals regrading to the selected week.
+- Weekly view – display all the work outs and cheat meals regrading to the selected week.

 ## Non-Functional Requirments

-• User friendly interface
+- User friendly interface
-• Performance and responsiveness
+- Performance and responsiveness
-• Reliability and availability
+- Reliability and availability
-• Scalability
+- Scalability

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Domain Model for the system

 ![Domain model Screen Shot][domainmodel-image]

+## Use Case Diagram

+![usecase diagram][usecasedigram]

 <!-- USAGE EXAMPLES -->
 ## Usage